 - Atrial fibrillation: an irregular, and often rapid, heart beat that can cause a variety of symptoms and increase one’s risk for a blood clot leading to a stroke.
 Learn more about atrial fibrillation.

 - Supraventricular tachycardia (SVT): a problem in the heart’s electrical system that causes episodes of a rapid heart rate, often triggered by exercise or caffeine.

 - Ventricular tachycardia: a fast rhythm that starts in the lower part of the heart, the ventricles.

 - Wolff-Parkinson-White Syndrome (WPW): a condition where the heart has an extra electrical pathway, leading to episodes of a very fast heartbeat.

 - Bradycardia: a slower than normal heart rate that can lead to symptoms such as fatigue, dizziness, or fainting.

 - Premature beats: manifest as premature atrial or ventricular contractions (PACs or PVCs).

-- Other less common types of congenital heart conditions that can led to arrhythmias include: Congenital Long QT syndrome, Brugada Syndrome, Hypertrophic Cardiomyopathy, and Arrhythmogenic Right Ventricular Dysplasia
+- Other less common types of congenital heart conditions that can lead to arrhythmias include: Congenital Long QT Syndrome, Brugada Syndrome, Hypertrophic Cardiomyopathy, and Arrhythmogenic Right Ventricular Dysplasia.